ember-chat/guidelines/CodeOfConduct.md

 **If you experience abuse, harassment, discrimination, or feel unsafe, let a moderator know.
 Here is a list of the current moderators and their Slack IDs:**

-* Ryan Cromwell - @cromwellryan
+* Jordan Hawker (@Jordan)

-*The role of the moderators is to be an unbiased mediator, they will not moderate or edit anything written in the Slack unless it is required as a result of a discussed dispute.*
+*The role of the moderators is to be an unbiased mediator, they will not moderate or edit anything written in the Chat unless it is required as a result of a discussed dispute.*